Andrejkf/solution_advanced_lane_finding/report_template.md

 Images for camera calibration are localted on folder **./output_images** .
 This folder contains:
 * a_chess_corners: Folder with the camera calibration images 9x6 inner corners drawn on it.
-* b_undistorted_chess_images: Folder comparing orginal and th undistorted chess images in it.
+* b_undistorted_chess_images: Folder comparing orginal and undistorted chess images in it.
+* c_undistorted_car_test_images: Folder comparing orginal and undistorted test images from the driving car.
+*

 ### Camera Calibration